A new approach to color-coherent parton evolution: Analysis of logarithmic structure

 \subsection{Recoil effects in the infrared limit}

-We will first show that the new parton shower algorithm satisfies the fixed-order criteria for NLL accuracy laid out in~\cite{Dasgupta:2018nvj,Dasgupta:2020fwr} to all orders.
+We will first show that the new kinematics mapping satisfies the fixed-order criteria for NLL accuracy laid out in~\cite{Dasgupta:2018nvj,Dasgupta:2020fwr} to all orders.
 Proofs for other parton-shower algorithms have been provided in numerical form~\cite{Dasgupta:2020fwr}, or based on approximations of the parton-shower branching probability, combined with analytical integration for specific observables~\cite{Nagy:2020dvz,Forshaw:2020wrq}.
-Here we will follow a different approach, making use of the techniques for general final-state resummation developed in~\cite{Banfi:2004yd}.
-We describe the case of final-state radiation, similar arguments apply to initial-state evolution as well.
+Here we will follow a different approach.
+We describe the case of pure final-state evolution (for example in in $e^+e^-\to$hadrons), similar arguments apply to initial-state evolution as well.

+We follow~\cite{Banfi:2004yd} and denote the momenta of the hard partons as $p_1, \ldots, p_n$.
+Additional soft emissions are denoted by $k$, and the observable we wish to compute by $v$.
+In general, the observable will be a function of both the hard and the soft momenta, $v=V(\{p\},\{k\})$, while in the soft approximation it reduces to a function of the soft momenta alone, $v=V(\{k\})$.
+In the rest frame of two hard legs, $i$ and $j$, one may parametrize the momentum of a single emission as

+The rapidity of the emission in this frame can be parametrized as $\eta_{ij}=1/2\ln(z_{i,j}/z_{j,i})$.
+The observable, computed as a function of the momentum $k$, radiated collinear to the hard parton, $l$, can then be expressed as